tldr-pages/tldr/pages/common/docker-network.md

 `docker network inspect {{network_name}}`

-- Connect a container to a network:
+- Connect a container to a network using a name or ID:

 `docker network connect {{network_name}} {{container_name/id}}`